Get your super ready for tax time

 The government’s co-contribution scheme helps give the super balances of low and middle income earners a little boost.

-If you earnt less than $58,445 this financial year and made personal non-concessional (after-tax) contributions to your super fund, the government may also make a co-contribution up to a maximum of $500.
+If you earn less than $60,400 this financial year and make personal non-concessional (after-tax) contributions to your super fund, the government may also make a contribution of up to a maximum of $500.

 Check if you’re eligible for the low income super tax offset